usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 equivalent or greater access and usability is provided.
 Several sections specifically allow for alternative methods of providing equivalent facilitation and, in some cases, provide examples.
-{% enddetails %}

-{% details What if a State or local official allows a facility to be constructed or altered in a manner that does not follow the technical or scoping provisions of the certified code? %}
+#### What if a State or local official allows a facility to be constructed or altered in a
+manner that does not follow the technical or scoping provisions of the certified code?
 If an official either waives an accessible element or feature or allows a change that does not provide equivalent facilitation, the fact that the Department has certified the code itself will not constitute rebuttable evidence that the facility has been constructed or altered in accordance with the minimum accessibility requirements of the ADA.
-{% enddetails %}

 ### III-9.8000 Certification and barrier removal in existing facilities.